MangoAutomation/ma-core-public/Core/web/resources/amcharts/plugins/export/README.md

-dateFormat | Formats the category field in given date format ( data export only ) border | An object of key/value pairs to define the overlaying border pageOrigin | A flag to show / hide the origin of the generated PDF ( pdf export only )
+dateFormat | Formats the category field in given date format ( data export only ) border | An object of key/value pairs to define the overlaying border pageOrigin | A flag to show / hide the origin of the generated PDF ( pdf export only ) compress | A flag to compress the generated output ( svg only )

 Available `format` values: